Skip to content

 General Requirements for Informed Consent

-The following are genral requirements for informed consent.
+The following are general requirements for informed consent.
 Please be reminded that there are specific, required elements of informed consent that are explained on the Consent Document Checklist page that will be essential when creating a consent document or verifying that your consent document contains all the information required.

 Is legally effective informed consent or permission obtained before enrolling a participant in research?